avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/add-ta652fc-w-to-thingsboard.rst

 Step 5.3 Publish data to ThingsBoard
 ---------------------------------------

-Now your device has already published telemetry data to Thingsboard.
+Now your device has already published telemetry data to ThingsBoard.
 You should immediately see them in the Device Telemetry Tab:

 .. image:: /_static/device/ta652fc-w/add-ta652fc-w-to-thingsboard/publish-data-to-thingsboard-1.png